 If you’re looking for a more unique travel experience, Airbnb is the way to go.
 From bustling cities to remote destinations, Airbnb listings are great options to immerse yourself in the local culture.

-Plus, if you need a larger space, prefer to have your own cooking facilities, or if you plan to stay for more than a couple nights in a destination, you’ll often get a much better deal by renting a home or condo from a private owner.
+Plus, if you need a larger space, prefer to have your own cooking facilities, or if you plan to stay for more than a couple of nights in a destination, you’ll often get a much better deal by renting a home or condo from a private owner.

 How to Safely Book an Airbnb

-With more than seven million listings worldwide, it can be intimidating to find the best deals.
+With millions of listings worldwide, it can be intimidating to find the best deals.
 Here are a few tips to help you find the best — and safest — fit for your trip.

 You’ll get more positive responses from better quality hosts if your profile is up-to-date, so it’s best to take care of it before you start your search.
 You can also verify your identification in advance to ensure an even safer exchange with a host.
 If you don’t have many reviews, get a few references.

 Read the Reviews

 The number of reviews and ratings on a property is extremely important.
 Kim Drobes, a former Airbnb host, recommends only considering properties with five-star ratings and at least 20 reviews, although it can depend on the area.
 Look at all properties — not just the ones you like — to get an idea of the typical travel experience.

 Research the Neighborhood